A Practical Perspective on Monitoring

 The situation to avoid is one where potential purchasers show limited interest in the divestment business.
 In most cases where this happens this is because of low or even negative forecasted performance of the divestment business or changes in the environment (e.g., technology or regulation).
 If interest from potential purchasers is limited, the seller may be in a weak position during negotiations and face an increased risk of being unable to find a suitable purchaser during the first divestiture period.

 Another challenge arises where the divestment business is highly integrated into the seller’s business and it is difficult for the seller to provide financial information that relates specifically to the divestment business.
-Sales figures may be available, whereas corresponding costs of the running of the business are not or the current running costs are not relevant for the potential purchaser.
+Sales figures may be available, whereas corresponding costs of the running of the business are not.
 This may make any assessment by interested parties difficult and may impact upon the due diligence phase, quality of offers and contract negotiations.
 Potential purchasers may make late or non-binding offers when timely binding offers were required.
 They may, as a consequence, offer a lower purchase price or request more guarantees to compensate for the lack of data.
 The parties may also find they are required to negotiate more transitional service agreements, as a result of the lack of information provided.

 Beyond the purchaser criteria defined in the commitments, the competition authority may have a clear preference for a certain type of buyer (e.g., a strategic investor that already offers comparable products to those of the divestment business, but in other geographical regions).
 The competition authority may have clear objections to certain parties (e.g., because of competition concerns or lack of independence from the seller).
 If the seller does not take into account these preferences, the proposed purchaser may not be approved or the process can be seriously delayed.

 The definition of the scope of the divestment business is key to a successful sales process.
 When the divestment business is defined in the commitments, the seller should consider: